AmnaKhan15/AmnaKhan15/README.md

 **Expertise 🤓**

-Frontend development with React and Next.js
+-Frontend development with React and Next.js

-Backend development with Node.js and Python
+-Backend development with Node.js and Python

-Responsive design and UI/UX
+-Responsive design and UI/UX

-API integrations and database management
+-API integrations and database management

-Cloud computing with AWS (serverless architecture, deployment, and management)
+-Cloud computing with AWS (serverless architecture, deployment, and management)

 **Vibes 🌈**